Explained: Impact of RBI's repo rate hike on deposits, loans

 Five ways in which the RBI repo rate hike will impact you:

 Rise in deposit rates: Banks will have to raise deposit rates in the short term.
-Many banks have already increased interest rates on deposits after the RBI hiked the repo rate by 40 bps in May.
+Many banks have already increased interest rates on deposits after the RBI hiked the repo rate by 140 bps in total in last three policy meetings.
 Interest rates on deposits, including savings accounts, post office savings accounts and fixed deposits (FD) will most likely increase.

 Costlier loans: The repo rate hike will force banks and non-banking finance companies to further increase repo-linked lending rates and minimum cost of funds-based lending rates.
 This is because the cost of funds for banks will rise with the repo rate hike.
 It will lead to a rise in equated monthly instalments (EMIs) for existing borrowers.
 Additionally, new home, personal and vehicle loans will also become expensive.